input-output-hk/perf-ops/README.md

 $ ami-sync --sync
 ```

-* The ami-sync script will [re-]build the images that are declared in the deployment configuration file, deploy-config.nix, push them to the s3 iohk-amis bucket if they are not already there, and generate any required snapshots and AMI images in each region defined in deploy-config.nix if they do not already exist
+* The ami-sync script will [re-]build the images that are declared in the deployment configuration file, `deploy-config.nix`, push them to the s3 `iohk-amis` bucket if they are not already there, and generate any required snapshots and AMI images in each region defined in deploy-config.nix if they do not already exist

 * Unwanted AMI images, snapshots and s3 bucket items can be easily cleaned up once perf-ops testing is complete, either at a per-deployment level or a global perf-ops level.
-See the ami-sync script help output for more details (`ami-sync --help`).
+See the ami-sync script help output for more details: `ami-sync --help`

 * Note that typically at least a few minutes is required from the time the ami-sync script completes AMI distribution to the time they are actually usable in all regions.

 ## Generating Terraform JSON with Terranix

 * Prior to utilizing terraform, terraform JSON needs to be generated from the nix.
-This can be accomplished by running the following command (see the `Notes` section of this readme for why the `jq` portion of the command is needed):
+This can be accomplished by running the following command:

 ```
-$ terranix | jq 'walk(if . == "null" then null else . end)' | tee config.tf.json
+$ terranix --with-nulls | tee config.tf.json
 ```

 ## Deploying the deployments